TelStar

 Conclusion

-This research has highlighted that Telstar’s proposed emergency vehicle intersection alert system is both needed and feasible.
-Existing technologies (like Opticom preemption and digital alerts) have paved the way by proving that early warnings and signal control can dramatically reduce crashes and improve response times.
+This research has highlighted that Telstar’s emergency vehicle intersection alert system is needed.
+Existing technologies have paved the way by proving that early warnings and signal control can dramatically reduce crashes and improve response times.
 Telstar builds on these successes by providing a universal visual alert that can reach all drivers, filling critical gaps in the current safety net.

 We have shown that emergency vehicle crashes are not rare fluke events but a persistent, costly problem – nearly 200 fatalities a year and billions in losses.
 Municipalities shoulder heavy burdens from these incidents, through lost vehicles, legal liabilities, and human costs to their workforce and citizens.
 Telstar directly addresses this by aiming to prevent the collisions before they happen, using a simple but effective tool: a flashing light that says “clear the way.”